namespace-Pt/Adon/docs/sources/guides/Quick Start.md

 ## Reproducing RetroMAE
 RetroMAE is a powerful pre-trained language model specifically designed for dense retrieval.
-For pre-trained models like BERT and RetroMAE, Adin will permanently download them in a given folder and directly load from the folder afterwards.
+For pre-trained models like BERT and RetroMAE, Adon will permanently download them in a given folder and directly load from the folder afterwards.
 You should specify the place you want to store by specifying `plm_root` in `data/config/base/_default.yaml`.

 Then, just run
 ```bash